CCDirectLink/CLS/proposals/1/patch-steps.md

  *  and then sets the Current Value to currentValue[index].
  * However, if the "index" is an array, this instead acts as multiple ENTER patch steps,
  *  one with each element of the array replacing the index.
+ * If an ENTER leads to Current Value being undefined, then it will throw an error.
  */
 declare type PatchStepEnter = {
 	"type": "ENTER";
+	// If not present, will throw an error.
 	"index": JSONIndex[] | JSONIndex;
 };